pankaj1110/PankajAssignment/README.md

 Assignment Details:
 1. Create a flutter application with a single screen (Attendance screen)
+- Two Calendar components should be used.
+(A calendar strip view and a month wise calendar view)
+- Saturday and Sunday should not be selectable.
+-
 2. Requirements:
 - Implement the following design into code.
 3. Guidelines: